vaginessa/dns-wiki/HOWTO-Report-Bug.md

 * Create a new ticket ("New Issues") here on GitHub.
 * Make sure you include Phone Name and Model (ie Samsung Galaxy SII I-9100)
 * Make sure you include version of Android (ie Android 2.2)
 * Make sure you include your problem description.
 Your problem description should be a step-by-step way to reproduce your problem.
 Details are very important!
-Without any information it does not help the developers to find the problem and fix them.
+Without any information it does not help the developers to find the problem and fix them!
+* Make sure you not use a CM nightly, CM does not allow nightly bug reports because it's unstable and some things may change with upcoming versions.
-* Upload any sample files if necessary (i.e. if AFWall+ crashes when apply new rules, upload a sample that causes crash - Logcat or it never happened!)
+* Upload any sample files if necessary (i.e. if AFWall+ crashes when apply your new rules, upload a sample that causes crash - Logcat or it never happened!).
-* You can copy and paste the output to a site like [pastebin.com](http://www.pastebin.com/).
+* You can copy and paste the output to a site like [pastebin.com](http://www.pastebin.com/) or export them with the copy/export function.

 Template
 --------

 Please make sure AFWall+ is running!
 (Green AFWall+ shield activated!)
->* **AFWall+ Mode (whitelist/blacklist)**
+>* **AFWall+ Mode (whitelist [default enabled]/blacklist)**
 >* [your text]
+>* **Android ROM and exactly versions number**
+>* [your text]
 >* **What steps will reproduce the problem?**
 >* [your text]
+>* **Additional security software installed (like XPrivacy/Avast)?
+Disable first!**
+>* [your text]
 >* **What is the expected output?
 What do you see instead?**
 >* [your text]
->* **What version of the product are you using?
-On what operating system?**
->* [your text]
 >* **Attach your rules.log**
 >* [your rules]
->* **iptables -vnL**
+>* **iptables -v -n -L**
 >* [List current rules]
->* **iptables -vnL -t nat**
+>* **ip rule list**
 >* [List current rules]
 >* **ip route show table (number)**
 >* [ ]
+>* **iptables -L -t mangle (only on VPN)**
+>* [your rules]
 >* **adb bugreport**
 >* [Bugreport from your ROM]
 >* **Please provide any additional information below (e.g. logcat).**
 >* [your text/file or link]

-More details always means more and better help!
+More details always means more and faster help!

 After sending the report
 ------------------------

 * Be open to work with the developers to help them resolve your problem.
-Remember: [AFWall+](https://github.com/ukanth/afwall) is free!!
+Remember: [AFWall+](https://github.com/ukanth/afwall) is free do not expect 24 hours support per day!
 * If you want to donating something to the developer there is also an [AFWall+ (Donate)](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate) version on Google Play Store.
 This have exact the same functionality except support to import Droidwall rules.

 Custom ROMs